nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 - As an escape sequence within strings, you can use any of `\"`, `\\`, `\n`, `\r`, `\f`, `\b`, `\t`, `\v`.

-- `(dump)` returns a list of all global variables (which does not include special forms such as `lambda` and `setq` since they are not variables).
+- `(dump)` returns a list of all global variables.
+  The list does not include special forms such as `lambda` and `setq` since they are not variables.

 - `*version*` is a three-element list: the (internal) version number, the implementing language, and the name of implementation.

-- The special form (`macro` _args_ _body_) evaluates to an anonymous function, or _macro expression_, in the global environment.
+- (`macro` _args_ _body_) is a special form that evaluates to a sort of anonymous function, or _macro expression_.
+  The global environment will be used whenever (`macro` ...) evaluates.
-  When you apply the macro expression to a list of actual arguments, the arguments will not be evaluated and the result of the application will be evaluated again.
+  When you apply the resultant macro expression to a list of actual arguments, the arguments will not be evaluated and the result of the application will be evaluated again.
-  A variable bound to a macro expression works as a _macro_.
+  Thus a variable bound to a macro expression works as a _macro_.

 - `defmacro` is a macro which binds a variable to a macro expression.